Skip to content

 Price is another one of the major factors affecting your decision.
 So, it becomes important to compare the prices of both these SSDs here because the differences are huge.
 The Samsung 870 Evo is way pricier than the MX500 even after having slightly similar features.

 Generally, you will find all the variants of MX500 way cheaper than the Samsung 870 EVO.
-So, if you are looking just for an affordable yet effective SSD between the both, Crucial MX500 is surely the best pick.
+So, if you are looking just for an affordable yet effective SSD between the both, the Crucial MX500 is surely the best pick.

 In my opinion, the Crucial MX500 is the best pick in terms of price and features.
 As we saw earlier, there is very little difference in the benchmark scores.
 Also, the MX500 is a well-known product in this field.
 However, it was lacking in terms of random read/write speeds.

 The Samsung 870 Evo is a perfect option for those who are finding a perfect balance between speed, reliability, and other specifications.
 However, the Samsung 870 Evo is way pricier than the MX500.
-So, if you are finding the best quality product from a company like Samsung, the 870 Evo should be your pick.
-But, if you ask me to choose between them both, I would go for MX500 because of its impressive results at a reasonable price.
+So, if you are looking for the best quality product from a company like Samsung, the 870 Evo should be your pick.
+But, if you ask me to choose between them both, I would go for the MX500 because of its impressive results at a reasonable price.

 Thanks for reading!